gecko0307/wasm-webgl/README.md

 # wasm-webgl
 A cross-platform D application that can be compiled both to machine code or wasm.
-It renders graphics using OpenGL 3.3 or WebGL 2 and includes a tiny `betterC` runtime (`wasmrt`).
+It renders graphics using OpenGL 3.3 or WebGL 2 and includes a tiny `betterC` runtime.

 **Warning: highly experimental!**